 - In February 2016, the High School Honors Choir participated in a collaboration with the Pittsburgh Youth Philharmonic Orchestra and Upper St. Clair Pantheon Choir for the performance of Beethoven's Ninth Symphony.
 In February 2013 the same groups collaborated in a performance of Carl Orff's iconic Carmina Burana.

 - In December 2014, the High School Choirs and Symphonic Band performed a joint concert with the Pittsburgh River City Brass Band.

 - Each year the music department hosts a forum for students interested in studying music in college.
 The “So, You Think You Want To Be A Music Major…” forum provides an opportunity for students to hear first-hand from college professors what they can expect as a music major in college.
 Students also receive information from over 20 surrounding college and universities.

-- Music ensembles from all buildings have performed around the community, in places such as Moon Park, US Steel Plaza, PPG Wintergarden, Pittsburgh’s Annual Light-Up Night, Pittsburgh International Airport, Ross Park Mall, Pittsburgh Marathon, parades, and many more!
+- Music ensembles from all buildings have performed around the community, in places such as Moon Park, US Steel Plaza, PPG Wintergarden, Pittsburgh’s Annual Light-Up Night, Pittsburgh International Airport, Ross Park Mall, University of Pittsburgh Athletic Events, Pittsburgh Marathon, parades, and many more!

 - The Moon Area School District has been nationally recognized as being a Best Community for Music Education from 2014-2019.